-Community Economic Development: Creating Pathways to Well-being for All housing supply and skilled labour; meeting climate change targets; growing Indigenous economies; and addressing the relationship between systemic racism and economic injustice.
-Overcoming these challenges - all rooted in economic systems that treat people and nature as commodities - will require a shift in economic practices away from extraction, exploitation, and endless growth towards models that build strong, resilient, inclusive, and sustainable communities with economies by and for the people.
+Community Economic Development: Creating Pathways to Well-being for All

+Canada is facing unprecedented socio-economic challenges that include recovering from the pandemic; adjusting to rising prices for food, shelter, commodities, and other goods and services; responding to shortages in the housing supply and skilled labour; meeting climate change targets; growing Indigenous economies; and addressing the relationship between systemic racism and economic injustice.
+Overcoming these challenges will require a shift in economic practices away from extraction, exploitation, and endless growth towards models that build strong, resilient, inclusive, and sustainable communities with economies by and for the people.
+Budget 2023 presents an opportunity for the Government of Canada to take targeted action to accelerate social innovation and social finance as part of a long-term shift to economic fundamentals.